Sybrand/digital-panda/README.md

 ## How to run

-Currently runs on Ubuntu 12.04 - but should work on any OS with the correct dependancies installed.
+Currently runs on Windows 7
+With a little work/luck it might run on Ubuntu 12.04

 There's not much to see right now... especially if you don't have a swift server to connect to!